 Most businesses start with one high-impact workflow: missed call capture, appointment scheduling, or lead qualification.
 Once that proves ROI, they expand to additional processes.

-Owner-operated businesses lose $50K or more per year to missed calls alone.
-AI automation captures that revenue 24/7 without adding headcount.
+For owner-operated businesses, missed calls and slow follow-up are usually the largest unmeasured revenue leak.
+AI automation answers and routes that work 24/7 without adding headcount.
 For PE portfolio companies, it improves EBITDA margins without the complexity of hiring and training staff.

 Trying to automate everything at once instead of starting with one high-impact workflow